 If there is an actual or imminent disaster In Quebec that puts your safety and your property at risk, you may be eligible for the Financial Assistance to Disaster Victims (FADV) program.
 In order to be eligible, belongings must be considered essential, and must be uninsurable.
 Claims may also be made under the FADV program for temporary shelter, and emergency response measures.
 Highlights of the program follow.

-- Up to $3,000 for materials and labor-related to urgent preventive measures to protect your property.
+- Up to $125 per day (to a maximum of $5,000) for materials and labor-related to urgent preventive measures to protect your property.

-- Up to $20 per day (after the first 3 days) for extra housing/food expenses for each resident, if you are asked by the authorities to evacuate your uninhabitable principal residence due to a disaster.
+- Up to $20 per day (from the 4th to the 100th day of evacuation) for extra housing/food expenses for each resident, if you are asked by the authorities to evacuate your uninhabitable principal residence due to a disaster.

 - Up to $50 per person for clothing if you were unable to take clothing with you when evacuated, and up to $150 per person for winter clothing if during the cold season.